Child Custody Attorneys In San Antonio

 Texas uses the word “conservatorship” as the legal term for custody in the state.

-- Custodial parent.
-The custodial parent is the caretaker the child spends the majority of their time with.
+- Custodial parent: The custodial parent is the caretaker the child spends most of their time with.

 There are also two types of custody: